What is Knee Voltage of PN- Junction Diode?

 diode built in voltage formula

-When the p- and n- junction is joined the barrier potential or built-in potential is formed.
-If the diode is forward biased when the battery’s positive terminal is connected to the anode and the negative terminal is connected to the cathode, the diode will not conduct unless the battery voltage is more than the barrier potential.
-The barrier potential of the germanium and silicon diode is 0.3 and 0.7 respectively.
-For silicon diode, if the battery voltage is more than 0.7 the diode starts conducting in forward biased.
+The barrier potential or built-in potential is formed when the p- and n- junction is joined.
+If the diode is forward-biased when the battery’s positive terminal is connected to the anode and the negative terminal is connected to the cathode, the diode will not conduct unless the battery voltage exceeds the barrier potential.

 V-I graph of PN- junction diode knee voltage